-I am really excited about today’s recipe.
-I shared it back in the early days of the blog and thought it was time for a much needed update.
 Navajo Tacos are one of my most favorite comfort foods to make and devour.
-If you aren’t familiar with Navajo Tacos then let me tell you all about these amazing things!
-Navajo Tacos are an Indian fry bread that is topped with chili, cheese and all your favorite taco fixings.
-These tacos are very popular in the Southwest region of the country.
-I grew up eating Navajo Tacos at festivals here in Southern Utah.
+If you aren’t familiar with these then let me tell you all about them!
+They are Indian fry bread that is topped with chili, cheese and all your favorite taco fixings.
+These are very popular in the Southwest region of the country.
+Growing up, we ate Navajo Tacos at festivals here in Southern Utah.
 They are so delicious!

 WHAT PEOPLE ARE SAYING ABOUT MY EASY NAVAJO TACOS:

-“These are soooooo good I literally didn’t want to stop eating!
+“Soooooo good I literally didn’t want to stop eating!
 I loved it!!
 We all did.
-I served it fried hominy which is amazing and Spanish rice.
+Served it fried hominy which is amazing and Spanish rice.
 I will be making these at least 3-4 times a month!” -Lisa

 WANT TO SAVE THIS RECIPE FOR LATER?